byteface/pypals/README.md

 To create commands try typing 'scrape somesite for images' at the prompt.

 You will see it creates it for you.
-You can now just edit the file created and fill it.
+You can now just edit the file created and fill it in with your code.

 Next try typing 'quit'

 If you're editing a python command you don't need to restart pypal.
 It will reload the command. so just type 'r' to rerun it at the prompt.

-- TODO - explain passing paramaters
+- parameters
+pass any words after your command it will pick them up as parameters.

+when creating a command it will ask you what to type as a response, you can put any string. however if you try instead typing:

+{args}

+Now run your command and type some extra words after it. cool huh.

-- TODO - explain commands between bots / sharing commands
+- TODO - explain commands between bots / sharing commands you can import pypals into other pypals and share commands between them.

+- TODO - notes on logging. now off by default.
+# self.owner.nlg.log("command detected")

+You can also call or execute any commands you created directly from the command line. i.e.

+python3 -m pypals sportsfan hello

 ## help